Resources for Communities

 Jim Casey Youth Opportunities Initiative (2013)

-Provides information on the outcomes of foster youth who age out of the foster care system; highlights the absorbed community costs, such as wages lost as a result of dropping out of high school; and advocates for the provision of extended foster care services.
+Provides information on the outcomes of youth who have aged out of foster care.
+This resource also highlights the absorbed community costs of these youth, such as wages lost as a result of dropping out of high school.

-28 Ways to Support Children in Foster Care (and counting!)
+32 Ways to Help Children in Foster Care (and Counting!)

-Shares a broad range of ideas to show support for children in foster care, including fostering; becoming a respite care provider, volunteer, or foster care sponsor; launching a fundraiser; and more.
+Shares a broad range of ideas on how to show support for children in foster care, including fostering; becoming a respite care provider, volunteer, or foster care sponsor; launching a fundraiser; and more.